A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Wavelet Plancherel phase space filtering

-We remark that for the search algorithm, band-pass filters can be reasonably approximated by very low order trigonometric polynomial, e.g nine non zero coefficients.
-This discussion shows that the entities we want to pull-back to $\cW\otimes\cS$ are the unitary operators $e_l({\breve{G}}_m^k)$.
-In this section we show that there exists a linear first order PDE, whose solutions are precisely $V^*e_l({\breve{G}}_m^k)V$.
-In Subsection \ref{Examples222r} we give closed form formulas for $V^*e_l({\breve{G}}_m^k)V$ for prevailing wavelet transforms.

-Next we show how to calculate the $quantity_m$-pass transforms on $\cW\otimes\cS$. \begin{proposition} Consider a DGWT and.
-Then \begin{enumerate} \item We have $V(\cW\otimes\cS)=L^2(G)$. \item For $m=2,\ldots,M$, ${\bf\bT}_m$ are self-adjoint or unitary multiplicative operators in the frequency domain, and $quantity_m$-pass filters are characteristic functions of sets in $U^2$.
+In this section we restrict ourselves to geometric wavelet transforms.
+Our goal is to derive a computationally tractable formula for the pull-back of multiplicative operators in phase space.
+When $\breve{R}^k_m$ is a multiplicative operator by a characteristic function of an interval in $G_m^k$, we call it a $quantity_m$-pass transforms.
+As explained in Subsection \ref{Phase space filters via trigonometric polynomials of observables}, as building blocks for approximating multiplicative operators in $position$ we show how to pull back complex exponentials of the $position$ observable.
+Next, we show how to calculate the $quantity_m$-pass transforms on $\cW\otimes\cS$ and $position$ complex exponentials. \begin{proposition} Consider a DGWT.
+Then the following holds. \begin{enumerate} \item We have $V(\cW\otimes\cS)=L^2(G)$. \item For $m=2,\ldots,M$, ${\bf\bT}_m$ are self-adjoint or unitary multiplicative operators in the frequency domain, and $quantity_m$-pass filters are characteristic functions of sets in $U^2$.
 Moreover,